 The AWC also receives support from the L.A.
 Zoo for its work in koala conservation.
 The koala is a declining species in Australia, and the AWC is in the process of implementing several different habitat conservation techniques to help the koala, including fire management programs which facilitate the controlled burning of invasive plant life that threaten eucalyptus tree populations.
 Funds also go toward educating the public about the koala’s plight, removing feral and invasive species (like goats and cats) from the koala’s natural habitat, and generating management techniques that will ensure the survival of the species for generations to come.

-The Fiji crested iguana is a critically endangered iguana endemic to the islands of Fiji.
+The Fiji iguana is a critically endangered iguana endemic to the islands of Fiji.
 The iguana is distinguishable by its vivid emerald coloring, cream colored bands, and aggressive behavior when threatened.
-When it feels threatened, the crested iguana will change color from green to black, expand its neck, bob its head, and pounce towards its attacker, if necessary—a tactic which often frightens the locals as well as potential predators!
-The crested iguana is native only to a few Fijian islands, most of which are uninhabited.
+When it feels threatened, the Fiji iguana will change color from green to black, expand its neck, bob its head, and pounce towards its attacker, if necessary—a tactic which often frightens the locals as well as potential predators!
+The iguana is native only to a few Fijian islands, most of which are uninhabited.
 Due to deforestation, and the introduction of invasive species such as goats, the iguana has suffered significant habitat destruction over the years, and their numbers have declined.
 The L.A.
 Zoo is helping to fund a captive-breeding program initiated in Fiji by San Diego Zoo Global.
-The goal of this program is to rebuild the crested iguana population.
-The SDZG has seen success breeding crested iguanas and hopes to release captive-bred individuals, alongside the wild-caught population, onto the Fijian island of Monuriki in the coming years.
+The goal of this program is to rebuild the iguana population in the area.
+The SDZG has seen success breeding iguanas and hopes to release captive-bred individuals, alongside the wild-caught population, onto the Fijian island of Monuriki in the coming years.

 Steller’s Sea Eagle Research – Russia